 What I see a lot that happens here is like the people don’t really appreciate the help that they give them, or many of them complain a lot.
 It’s like they don’t make as much of an effort or like they take things very lightly.
 I really saw that a lot, I think, during the whole time that I was here at the university.
 (Ana, 24 May 2014)

 In a more nuanced commentary, Sara said that she felt differently from her U.S.-based counterparts “porque pues tienes otro como background, se podría decir” (“because, well, you have like a different background, you could say”) and because she did not speak English as well.
-However, she also acknowledged that there were many similarities among students on both sides, especially in light of the fact that many U.S.-based students had lived in Matamoros as children.
-Still, she said of U.S.-based students, “Pues creo que también lo mismo, de que muchas personas … no echan muchas ganas a la escuela o no lo quieren aprovechar y eso” (“Well, I think that it’s also the same thing, that a lot of people … don’t make a big effort at school or don’t want to take advantage of it”) (5 June 2014).
-While participants did not address this issue directly, it is difficult to avoid the social class undertones of the unfavorable contrast between hardworking, responsible, and relatively well-off students from Mexico and students who had grown up in a socioeconomically depressed area of the U.S.
+However, she also acknowledged that there were many similarities among students on both sides, especially in light of the fact that many U.S.-based students had lived in Matamoros as children (and, I would add, that there was a wide range of proficiency in Spanish and English even among U.S.-based students).
+Still, she said of U.S.-based students, “Pues creo que también lo mismo, de que muchas personas … no echan muchas ganas a la escuela o no lo quieren aprovechar y eso” (“Well, I think that it’s also the same thing, that a lot of people … don’t make a big effort at school or don’t want to take advantage of it”) (June 5, 2014).
+While participants did not address this issue directly, it is difficult to avoid the social class undertones of the unfavorable discursive contrast between hardworking, responsible, and relatively well-off students from Mexico and students who had grown up in a socioeconomically depressed area of the U.S.

-However, certain of the U.S.-based (Group 3) participants also expressed that cross-border mobility had affected their academic identities in different ways.
-These participants also said that mobility had caused them to reassess their relationships – not so much to other people (as in the comments just preceding), but to the university and their roles within it.
+However, certain of the U.S.-based (Group Three) participants also expressed that cross-border mobility had affected their academic identities in different ways.
+These participants also said that mobility had caused them to reassess their relationships – not so much to other people, as in the comments just preceding, but to the university and their roles within it.
 Echoing, to some extent, the theme that transfronterizo students appreciated education more, these participants also affirmed that their borderwork had influenced their subjectivities.
 In response to a question about whether or not going back and forth had affected her academic experience at UTB, Mary replied:

-Well, yeah, because I feel bad like for the people that can’t study or that can’t have like the peace that I have here … It makes me like, oh, appreciate my education here instead of- “Pobrecitos ((poor things)) … Like they wanna go to school, they can’t” … But there's a lot of people that are like that and … When I came back to school, I was like, “No.” Like hay gente que quiere ir, no puede ((there are people that want to go, they can’t)) and I’m over here like just dumping my education out, like just- I’m not even caring about it.
+Well, yeah, because I feel bad like for the people that can’t study or that can’t have like the peace that I have here … It makes me like, oh, appreciate my education here instead of- “Pobrecitos (poor things) … Like they wanna go to school, they can’t” … But there’s a lot of people that are like that and … When I came back to school, I was like, “No.” Like hay gente que quiere ir, no puede (there are people that want to go, they can’t) and I’m over here like just dumping my education out, like just- I’m not even caring about it.
 (27 June 2014)